Dakota Mathias: ratiopharm Ulm (2023–2024)

 On August 1, 2023, Mathias signed with ratiopharm Ulm of the Basketball Bundesliga.

 Indiana Mad Ants (2024–2025)

 On August 26, 2024, Mathias signed with the Indiana Pacers, but was waived three days later.
 On October 27, he joined the Indiana Mad Ants.

-Brisbane Bullets (2025–present)
+Brisbane Bullets (2025)

 On October 24, 2025, Mathias signed with the Brisbane Bullets of the Australian National Basketball League (NBL) for the rest of the 2025–26 season.
+On December 14, he was ruled out for six to eight weeks with a fractured scapula.
+He subsequently returned home later that month due to the injury.
+He averaged 11.8 points per game with the Bullets.

+Noblesville Boom (2026)

+On March 4, 2026, Mathias was acquired by the Noblesville Boom of the NBA G League.
+In nine games to finish the 2025–26 NBA G League season, he averaged 21.9 points, 4.0 rebounds, 4.2 assists and 1.3 steals per game.

+Tasmania JackJumpers (2026–present)

+On June 22, 2026, Mathias signed with the Tasmania JackJumpers for the 2026–27 NBL season.

 National team career

 Mathias was a part of the Purdue team chosen to represent the United States in the 2017 Summer Universiade in Taipei, Taiwan.
 The U.S. received a silver medal after losing in the title game to Lithuania.

 In 2021, Mathias joined the national team to compete in the Americup qualifiers.

 Personal life

 Mathias is the son of Dan and Tracy, and he has two brothers, Dustin and Bo.